ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 ansible_play_hosts_all
     List of all the hosts that were targeted by the play

+ansible_play_role_names
+    The names of the roles currently imported into the current play.
+This list does **not** contain the role names that are implicitly included via dependencies.

 ansible_playbook_python
     The path to the python interpreter being used by Ansible on the controller

+ansible_role_names
+    The names of the roles currently imported into the current play, or roles referenced as dependencies of the roles imported into the current play.

 ansible_run_tags
     Contents of the ``--tags`` CLI option, which specifies which tags will be included for the current run.